 Due to its versatile mechanical and electrical properties, silicon has taken over the microelectronic and micromechanical worlds.
 Thanks to CMOS (Complementary Metal Oxide Semiconductor) and MEMS (Micro ElectroMechnical Systems) technologies yielded by this material, electronic devices are able to interact with our surroundings.
 This combination has created product categories such as smartphones and wearables, which would have belonged to science-fiction thirty years ago.

-Still rely on one outdated principle for a critical function.
-Having originally been patented in 1877, the electrodynamic speaker is a holdover from the 19th century still surviving in our 21st century products.
+Having originally been patented in 1877, the electrodynamic speaker is a holdover from the 19th century still surviving in our 21st-century products.
 Being one of the only two smartphone functions not having transitioned to solid-state technology, it is responsible for the lacklustre audio performance ubiquitously decried by users.
-USound has developed its Microsound MEMS platform to address that issue, and bring back a positive audio experience to the mobile world.
+USound has developed its MicroSound MEMS platform to address that issue, and bring back a positive audio experience to the mobile world with numerous application possibilities.

 USound’s base technology relies on piezoelectricity.
 Crystals exhibiting this characteristics, such as PZT (lead zirconate titanate), extend or shrink when an electric field is applied across its electrodes.